-Dr. Susan George is a Molecular Pharmacologist and Neuroscientist and Co-Section Head of Molecular Pharmacology in the Neuroscience Department.
+Dr. Susan George is Scientist and Head of Molecular Pharmacology in the Campbell Family Mental Health Research Institute at CAMH.
 She is a Professor of Medicine and Pharmacology at the University of Toronto.
 Dr. George is also a Tier 1 Canada Research Chair in Molecular Neuroscience.

 Areas of Research